Cream of the Crop: Background

-"Someday We'll Be Together" would prove quite prophetic in many ways.
-Fast forward forward to 1993, the Frankie Knuckles mix of "Someday We'll Be Together" would become the lead single from Diana's retrospective box set, Forever Diana: Musical Memoirs.
+The lead #1 single, "Someday We'll Be Together" proved to be a multi-format smash.
 The album closer, "The Beginning of the End", features Motown artist Syreeta Wright alongside Ross and Supremes members Mary Wilson and Cindy Birdsong.
 Wright was Berry Gordy's original choice to replace Ross in the Supremes because she had a range and tone similar to Ross.
 However, Gordy and Supremes manager Shelly Berger decided instead to replace Ross with Jean Terrell, after seeing Terrell perform with her brother Ernie as part of their band, Ernie Terrell & the Heavyweights.

 Reception

-Its modest Billboard album chart ranking at #33, though the album went Gold, was as much a reflection on the company's forthcoming focus on Diana Ross' solo debut as it was on the album's content of "second tier" songwriters.
+Its modest Billboard album chart ranking at #33 was as much a reflection on the company's forthcoming focus on Diana Ross' solo debut as it was on the album's content of "second tier" songwriters.
 Motown had flooded the market with at least 4 new albums in a twelve-month period.
+Despite sporting a platinum single, sales for Ross's final Supremes studio album were tepid.